imageio/imageio/docs/getting_started/overview.rst

     up to you to decide which backends to install depending on your needs.
 Examples for backends are pillow, tifffile, or ffmpeg.

+ImageResource
+    A blob of data that contains image data.
+Typically, this is a file on your drive that is read by ImageIO.
+However, other sources such as HTTP or file objects are possible, too.

 Issues
 ------

-In this repo, we maintain iio.core as well as all the plugins.
-So, if you find a bug or have a plroblem with either the core or any plugin, please open a new issue `here <https://github.com/imageio/imageio/issues>`_.
+In this repo, we maintain ImageIO Core as well as all the plugins.
+If you find a bug or have a plroblem with either the core or any plugin, please open a new issue `here <https://github.com/imageio/imageio/issues>`_.